-Our land leasing activity in Europe has been relatively constant over the past two years.
+We have experienced ongoing activity in Europe over the past two years, including the first half of fiscal 2017.
+We expect some level of activity to continue through the balance of fiscal 2017.
 However, overall exploration activity in this region has been impacted by the depressed market conditions within the oil and gas industry.
 Despite the overall decline in seismic exploration activity, we believe there are continued opportunities in Europe for our services and equipment and we had enquiries for additional projects within this region.

 We believe there are other areas of opportunity for our land leasing business, including the Middle East, North Africa, Asia and the Pacific Rim.
 We have been active in each of these regions in recent years; however, the level of activity has varied.
-Based on discussion with our customers and other industry participants, we understand there are significant projects planned in these areas; however, the timing of these projects is uncertain.
-In addition, there can be no assurance that these projects will proceed or that we will have the opportunity to participate in any such projects.
+We have recently seen an increase in inquiries related to these regions and have bid several projects.
+While these are encouraging developments there can be no assurance that these projects will proceed or that we will have the opportunity to participate in any such projects.

 Marine leasing activity has declined significantly over the past three years.
 We believe this is due in large part to an excess of equipment in the marine seismic market.
 As marine contractors have sought to reduce costs by retiring older vessels an excess of used equipment has become available, thereby reducing the demand for rental equipment.
-We believe this excess of available equipment will continue into fiscal 2017.
+We believe this excess of available equipment will continue through fiscal 2017.